Be Bushfire Ready

 - East Denmark - Karen Burford

-- Mount Lindesay - Murray Brooker, Romy Surtees
+- Mount Lindesay - Murray Brooker

-- Howe Road - Em Harper
+- Howe Road - Em Harper Gen Steed

-- Shadforth - Nigel Marsh and John Maxwell
+- Shadforth - John Maxwell

 - Mohr Drive - Sally Ingham and Vicki Squires

-- Ocean Beach - Karen Cussons
+- Ocean Beach - Sara Coyne, Leith Brown, Diana Plyley

 - Somerset Hill - John Maxwell